MATH 2332

 Welcome to the resource page for Dr. Joe DeMaio's STAT 2332 classes at Kennesaw State University.
 I am constantly fiddling with notes and exercises.
 So, this site is almost always under construction!!!!
 Visit early and often.

-STAT 2332 in Spring 2024 will be taught differently than my usual style of face-to-face lectures and interaction.
+STAT 2332 online in Summer 2024 will be taught differently than my usual style of face-to-face lectures and interaction.
 This term, ALEKS videos will be your starting point for learning the material.
 Here is the link to McGraw-Hill's ALEKS website with a little intro video.
 Next this guide provides info on logging in and setting up a new account.
 From there you can select our course.
 There you will find access to the electronic copy of your textbook, homework and additional resources.
 You will also need a course code from me to activate our specific course.
 It can be found in the D2L version of this announcement (for security reasons I do not post it to this public web page).
 You must complete the "Initial Knowledge Check" to open access to the course (ALEKS' idea; not mine).

 In particular, videos can be watched after you login and select our section from your available courses.
 Now select assignments.
 All the videos, homeworks and eventually tests in that section appear for viewing.
 Videos run anywhere from 3 to 10 minutes.
 Note that we always use technology for complex computations.
 For example, I don't require you to compute standard deviation by hand.
 I do require you to be able to compute standard deviation using the TI-84 or R Studio or some other appropriate technology.